-Cleaning and release of Ancillary Study data process are described below, and the Ancillary Study Investigator must agree to the following prior to the approval of an Ancillary Study by the Add Health Study:
+Cleaning and release of Ancillary Study data processes are described below, and the Ancillary Study Investigator must agree to the following prior to the approval of an Ancillary Study by the Add Health Study:

-- 1. The Ancillary Study Investigator will work with the Add Heath data staff to identify whether all Add Health respondents will be involved in the Ancillary Study or a subset.
-When that study population is identified, the Add Heath data staff will provide necessary information about the study participants to allow linkage of external data or specimens to the Add Health Security Management Team SMT. - 2.
-The Security Management Team will assign a unique Ancillary Study ID that cannot be linked to the Add Health public-use data.
-The Ancillary Study staff will use this ID and any Add Health identifiers or data that have been provided for all work associated with collecting and processing the new data. - 3.
-Liking of the data or associated assays along with initial data cleaning (such as range checking, consistency re-coding, and construction of composite measures from newly collected data or assays), will be done by the Ancillary Study staff and will take place after the data collection/assay process using the Ancillary Study ID. - 4.
-When the initial data linking and cleaning are completed, the resulting data file will be shared with the Security Management Team.
-The Security Management Team will replace the Ancillary Study ID with the standard Add Health ID and provide the Ancillary Study data with the Add Health ID to the Add Health staff. - 5.
-When the Ancillary Study data are shared with the Add Health staff, the Ancillary Study Investigator must provide Add Health with the preliminary documentation for the additional variables.
-This information should include, but not be limited to: - a detailed description of the source data and/or assay procedure. - programming code documenting any variable construction. - references for variable constructs (e.g., the reference for the standard scale used). - for laboratory assays, the name of the assay or the protocol used for the assay, the units of the results, and quality control information. - documentation on the cleaning process to date.
+1. The Ancillary Study Investigator will work with the Add Heath data staff to identify whether all Add Health respondents will be involved in the Ancillary Study or a subset.
+When that study population is identified, the Add Heath data staff will provide necessary information about the study participants to allow linkage of external data or specimens to the Add Health Security Management Team.

+2. The Security Management Team will assign a unique Ancillary Study ID that cannot be linked to the Add Health public-use data.
+The Ancillary Study staff will use this ID and any Add Health identifiers or data that have been provided for all work associated with collecting and processing the new data.

+3. Linking of the data or associated assays along with initial data cleaning (such as range checking, consistency re-coding, and construction of composite measures from newly collected data or assays), will be done by the Ancillary Study staff and will take place after the data collection/assay process using the Ancillary Study ID.

+4. When the initial data linking and cleaning are completed, the resulting data file will be shared with the Security Management Team.
+The Security Management Team will replace the Ancillary Study ID with the standard Add Health ID and provide the Ancillary Study data with the Add Health ID to the Add Health staff.

+5. When the Ancillary Study data are shared with the Add Health staff, the Ancillary Study Investigator must provide Add Health with the preliminary documentation for the additional variables.
+This information should include, but not be limited to:

+- a detailed description of the source data and/or assay procedure. - programming code documenting any variable construction. - references for variable constructs (e.g., the reference for the standard scale used). - for laboratory assays, the name of the assay or the protocol used for the assay, the units of the results, and quality control information. - documentation on the cleaning process to date.
-Add Health will provide the Ancillary Study Investigator with a suggested template for providing this information.